MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 7.0.3 ?
+    - Changed "setup.py" file to install additional packages

+What's new in version 7.0.2 ?
+    - Added a 'scroll_to_element' method that finds an element by the specified XPath and smoothly scrolls to it.

+            @staticmethod
+            def scroll_to_element(browser, xpath):
+                """
+                Finds an element by the specified XPath and smoothly scrolls to it.

+                :param browser: WebDriver - Selenium browser object.
+                :param xpath: str - XPath of the element to scroll to.
+                """

 What's new in version 7.0.1 ?
     - Fixed bugs in a new method "add_logger"